mpyatkov/rnaseq_pipeline/Scripts/10_TACO/README.txt

   Samples_Labels.txt + 1 group with all samples together.
 The output for the TACO meta-assembly step is GTF and bigBed files.

-  On the last step *taco_refcomp* produces pairwise comparisons between TACO_REFCOMP_REFERENCE and meta-assemblies for each group which were obtained previosly.
+  At the end of the step *taco_refcomp* produces pairwise comparisons between TACO_REFCOMP_REFERENCE and meta-assemblies for each group which were obtained previosly.

-  TACO and TACO_REFCOMP jobs use the "qsub -hold_jid" command to put own execution off until the previous jobs are completed.
+  TACO and job uses the "qsub -hold_jid" command to put own execution off until the previous jobs are completed.

   Output for group ALL and groups specified in Samples_Labels.txt is a little different, because in first case TACO can produce long names